mjpizz/skyper/README.md

 > **Note for Mac OSX**
 > You may be prompted for your Administrator password.
 This happens when
-> activating OSX Accessibility options for auto-accepting calls.
+> activating OSX Accessibility options for auto-confirming calls.

 Specify more than one participant: